GAIGResearch/Stratega/docs/tutorials/implementAgent/index.rst

         };
     }

-The computeAction method is called every tick/turn of the agent and it should return the ActionAssignment object with the list of actions the agent wants to execute.
+The **computeAction** method is called every tick/turn of the agent and it should return the ActionAssignment object with the list of actions the agent wants to execute.
-The agent receives a copy of the GameState with fog of war applied, it also receives the forward model object for simulating the game.
+The agent receives a copy of the GameState with fog of war applied and the forward model object for simulating the game.
 Depending on which YAML-file was passed to Stratega, the forward model will behave differently.

 All we have to do now is fill our computeAction-method with logic.
 The following example shows how to implement a random-agent(TBS and RTS compatible):